 Taking measures to protect yourself from mosquito bites is an essential part of preventing yellow fever.

-The best prevention is to wear long sleeves, repellent with 20–30% DEET and avoid being outdoors at dawn and dusk when mosquitoes are most common.
-High altitude destinations are not considered a risk.
+The best prevention is to wear long sleeves, repellent with 20% to 30% DEET and avoid being outdoors at dawn and dusk when mosquitoes are most common.
+High-altitude destinations are not considered a risk.

 Bartonellosis (Oroya Fever)

 Bartonellosis (Oroya fever) is carried by sand flies in the arid river valleys on the western slopes of the Andes in Peru, Colombia and Ecuador between altitudes of 800m and 3000m.
 (Curiously, it's not found anywhere else in the world.)
 The chief symptoms are fever and severe body pains.
 Complications may include marked anemia, enlargement of the liver and spleen, and sometimes death.
 The drug of choice is chloramphenicol, though doxycycline is also effective.